intersystems-ib-prj/CatalogueExport/README.md

     ```r
     if (!require("devtools")) install.packages("devtools")

-    # To install the master branch
+    # As CatalogueExport for IRIS needs a iris-compatible SQLRender, install the InterSystems fork with:
-    devtools::install_github("EHDEN/CatalogueExport")
+    devtools::install_github("intersystems-ib/SqlRender")

-    # To install latest release (if master branch contains a bug for you)
+    # To install the master branch (iris-compatible Catalogue Export)
-    # devtools::install_github("EHDEN/CatalogueExport@*release")

-    # To avoid Java 32 vs 64 issues
-    # devtools::install_github("EHDEN/CatalogueExport", args="--no-multiarch")
+    devtools::install_github("intersystems-ib-prj/CatalogueExport")
     ```

 4. To run the CatalogueExport analyses, first determine if you'd like to run the function in multi-threaded mode or in single-threaded mode.